Fruity Vegan Slow Cooker Desserts: Aymal’s Chemical Protocols for Success

 • Zest of 1 lemon

-3. Technical Tip (Moisture Compensation): If using frozen berries, consider a 5-10% reduction in coconut milk compared to the recipe's liquid requirements, as frozen berries contribute their own water content.
+Aymal's Technical Tip: If using frozen berries, consider a 5-10% reduction in coconut milk as frozen berries contribute significant water content upon thawing.

 4. Slow Cooker Pear and Ginger Crumb